 Optimizing Your Database

 Your WordPress database can become bloated over time, which can impact the performance of your website.
 Therefore, it's important to regularly optimize your database to ensure that it is running as efficiently as possible.
 Having an efficient database is especially important if your website gets a lot of traffic.
-You don’t want an overburdened database compromising your great online business idea.
+You don’t want an overburdened database compromising your next big business.

 There are a number of ways to optimize your WordPress database, including using the WP-DBManager plugin.
 This plugin will allow you to automatically schedule regular database backups and optimizations.
 WP-DBManager is free to use.